Harriett Woods: Political career

-Woods was first elected to the Missouri State Senate in 1976, becoming the second woman ever elected, and reelected in 1980.
+1982 United States Senate election

 In 1982, she made a strong bid for the U.S. Senate against incumbent Republican John Danforth, a colleague of Woods's cousin, Howard Metzenbaum.
 Aided by a strong grassroots base that rallied under the slogan "Give them hell, Harriett!" (a play on a similar slogan used by supporters of another Missourian, Harry S. Truman), Woods built a political presence in the state.
 Danforth defeated Woods by 26,000 votes, a margin of less than two percent, the closest election of 1982.
 Some have argued that the decisive issue in the campaign was Woods's strong support for abortion rights in a state where many rural voters, and the large Catholic population in the St. Louis area, generally opposed abortion.

 In the 1982 election, Woods carried Missouri's rural areas, including every county in the southeast.
 She also carried the state's "Little Dixie" area, a part of mid-Missouri traditionally linked to southern, more conservative, political views, along with the heavily Democratic Kansas City area.
 But she had problems in some traditionally Democratic areas, losing St. Louis County to Danforth despite living and working as a television producer and newspaper reporter in University City, a suburb of St. Louis.
 Danforth was also from the St. Louis area.
 Using her skills as a journalist and former television producer and personality, Woods was able to communicate her message effectively on TV.
 After trailing Danforth in some polls by more than 50 points after the primary, by mid-October she was running dead even in the polls with him.
 Her narrow loss, by 26,000 votes, was the closest of 1982.

 Another important reason for Woods's narrow loss was that she was outspent ($1,849,025 for Danforth to $1,193,966 for Woods), with almost half of her spending in the last few weeks of the campaign, too late to allow for the purchase of substantial media.
 As a result, she ran out of money during the latter stages of the campaign, forcing her to pull her very effective TV ads for a week.
 Nationwide, publicity over the narrow loss of a candidate who with a little more money might have been the first woman ever elected a U.S. Senator from Missouri led to the 1985 creation of the political action committee EMILY's List ("Early Money is Like Yeast").

+Later career

 In 1984, Woods ran for lieutenant governor and won, even as voters elected Republican John Ashcroft governor and Ronald Reagan carried Missouri and 48 other states.
 Woods thus became the first woman elected to statewide office in Missouri.

 In 1986, she once again was chosen as the Democratic nominee for the Senate, this time running against former Governor Kit Bond for the seat being vacated by retiring Senator Tom Eagleton.
 In another tight race, Woods lost by three points.
 She remained lieutenant governor until 1989.